 Customizing the Page Number

-PSPDFKit supports the PDF Page Label feature, which means you can rewrite and change the regular absolut 1-based numbering in PDF documents.
+PSPDFKit supports the PDF page label feature, which means you can rewrite and change the regular absolute one-based numbering in PDF documents.

-This means, that a document that usually has the page numbering 1, 2, 3, 4 can be changed to have numbers like Prelude, Table Of Contents, 1, 2.
-Page labels can be numbers, roman numbers or even free-text strings.
+This means that a document that usually has the page numbering 1, 2, 3, 4 can be changed to have numbering like Prelude, Table of Contents, 1, 2.
+Page labels can be numbers, Roman numerals, or even free-text strings.

-PSPDFKit fully supports page labels and will show these custom labels instead of the default numbering when available in all places where page labels are displayed.
-This includes the Table of Contents view controller, the page position view and the thumbnail views.
+PSPDFKit fully supports page labels and will show custom labels instead of the default numbering, when available, in all places where page labels are displayed.
+This includes the Table of Contents view controller, the page position view, and the thumbnail views.

 Editing Page Labels in Code

 PSPDFLabelParser will parse the label definition data from the PDF.
-Starting with PSPDFKit v4, you can create a custom label parser class using the
+Starting with PSPDFKit 4 for iOS, you can create a custom label parser class by using the